An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 • Ramen Kaneyuki: One of the few ramen restaurants in the middle of town.
 Meals are served in this casual, open-air restaurant out of a food truck.

 • Nagasaki Coffee Roaster: One of the best hand-drip coffees we had during our month in Japan!
-A few minutes from the Kawaguchi Asama Shrine.
+Located a few minutes from the Kawaguchi Asama Shrine.

 Where to Stay

 I recommend basing yourself in the town of Kawaguchiko for your time in Fuji Five Lakes.
 It has the most accommodation options and things to do.
-You can explore the other four lakes by local bus, but we chose to hire a car to get around Kawaguchiko and its surroundings.
+You can explore the other four lakes by local bus, but we chose to hire a car in Kawaguchiko to get around the region.

 • Budget – Hostel Michikusa: this small, family-run guest house was wonderful.
 We booked the private tatami mat triple room with a Mount Fuji view.
 It was incredible waking up to see Mount Fuji each morning.
 There is a small common area and modern, clean shared bathrooms.